guillain/WebScraping/README.md

 `python program.py`

 ## Parameters
+* -h // --help
+*       --debug
+* -d / --dir= <output dir> / define the output folder
+* -f / --file= <filename> / define the files suffix
-* -t / --timer: loop frequency, default 5s
+* -t / --timer= <loop timer> / define the collector loop timer
-* -l / --limit: number of row collected, default 10
+* -l / --limit= <row limit> / define the limit to use during the market collection
+* -n / --collect_name= <name> / define the name for this collection
-* -o / --order: to order the values
+* -u / --collect_url= <url to collect> / define the url to reach to collect the info
-* -D / --dir: output directory for the CSV files
+* -R / -- / display the report info
-* -s / --sfile : output file for the timeserial record
+* -S / -- / display the scraping info
-* -r / --rfile : output file for the realtime record
+* -M / -- / display the market info
-* -p / --plot : to deactivate the graph generation
+* -P / -- / enable the graph creation and update
+* -C / -- / display the calcu info
+* -F / -- / display the file info
+* -O / -- / load old the files info

 Using the indexes for the parameters